 Monday- Friday at 5, 5:45, 6:30, and 7:15 PM: Small Batch Tours include information about brewing, our company, a tour of our facility, and tasting several of our favorite beers.
-Click here to book your spot.
+Check our Visit page to see if we have any Technical Tours available for a deeper dive into the world of beer.
+Click here to book your Small Batch Tour spot.

 Saturday & Sunday: Free tours on the half hour from 1-6 PM.
 These tours are shorter and do not include a beer tasting, but are a fun way look inside our brewhouse and learn about brewing and our company history.

 Please note that all tours are conducted in English unless specifically noted on the Small Batch Tour you book.
 Tours tend to fill up quickly, so please plan ahead and arrive on time to be sure you see everything.

 Do you have to be 21 to take a tour? ›

 Yes, you must be over 21 or accompanied by a parent or court appointed legal guardian.